panditdhamdhere/Compose/README.md

 **Use a Facet when you want:**

 - The complete, standard implementation (e.g., full ERC-20 functionality)
-- To deploy once and reuse across multiple diamonds
+- To reuse it (onchain) across multiple diamonds
 - A verified, audited implementation

 **Use a Library when you're:**

 - Building a custom facet that needs to interact with Compose features
 - Extending standard functionality with custom logic
-- Composing multiple Compose features together

 ### Practical Example